TV For a Better World An open dialogue on education, the arts, and social change.

 Reimagining the Talk Show as an Educational Space

-Given the vital role of education in making a better world, we believe teachers need a media platform of their own.
-Unlike talk shows which privilige the "celebrity," we give the public microphone to educators, artists, intellectuals, progressive business leaders, psychotherapists, ministers, and scientists: whose work truly enriches humanity.
-Our goal is to spotlight people who should be more famous, like Colombian scientist Dr. Manuel Elkin Pattaroyo (pictured here between producers John and Claudia), internationally revered for inventing the first synthetic vaccine to defeat Malaria.
+To maximize the power of education to make the world a better place, teachers need a media platform of their own.
+Unlike talk shows which privilige the "celebrity," we give the public microphone to educators, artists, intellectuals, scientists, psychotherapists, progressive business leaders, and ministers: whose work truly enriches humanity.
+We spotlight people who should be more famous, like Colombian scientist Dr. Manuel Elkin Pattaroyo (pictured here between producers John and Claudia), internationally revered for inventing the first synthetic vaccine to defeat Malaria.
 This show was filmed in his Bogotá laboratory, high up in the Andes mountains, with a camera assist by Claudia's neice Laura: in the yellow dress.

 An On-Air Dialogic Classroom

-Unlike the fast-talking punditry that defines today's "breaking news" media, we prefer dialogue that's slower, richer, and more humanley textured.
-Hosted by an English professsor, we love to celebrate the joy, beauty, and possibilties of verbal discourse.
-We also focus on the burning issues of the day, but from a more cultural perspective--blending insights from literature, philosophy, history, spirituality, and the various arts.
+Unlike the fast-talking punditry that defines today's "breaking news" media, we prefer dialogue that's slower, richer, and more Socratic.
+Because our show's host is a professor of literature and writing (BA English, Fordham; MA English Ed, NYU), we celebrate the joy, wonder, and possibilties of verbal discourse.
+We talk about the burning issues of the day, but from a more cultural perspective--blending insights from literature, philosophy, history, spirituality, and the various arts.
 We want to make learning fun again.
-To priviliege "dialogue," a source of mutual enlightenment since the days of Socrates, over "debate" and "interviews."
-We highlight the power of dialogue and stories to help us make better sense of our experience.
-And, writing as I am at a time of global pandemic, to help save our world.
+Our ethos is a "meaning making" approach to communication, using language to make better sense of our personal experiences and the world around us.
+We also encourage storytelling, because stories too are a form of knowledge.

 Rediscovering the Joys of Salon